mikeMoreno/reading-helper/README.md

 # Reading Helper

-The aim of this userscript is to be a collection of modifications that makes reading texts on websites easier.
+This [userscript](https://en.wikipedia.org/wiki/Userscript) makes various changes to websites for making text more pleasant to read.

-So far, this script makes one change to websites:
+So far, this script makes just one change, but more will be added:

     * Every section heading is made into a link.
 This allows you to bookmark websites at specific locations within the document.